 Laurie Mothe Knowles becomes a licensed Funeral Director and is named Secretary-Treasurer in 2000.
 This same year, the Boyd L. Mothe, Sr. Trust purchases all Mothe Funeral Home Holdings.
 In 2008, Boyd L. Mothe Jr. purchases all Mothe Funeral Home Holdings, becoming Chief Operating Officer.

 In 2006, Nicole Mothe Lawson joins the family business and becomes a licensed Funeral Director.
-Kathryn Mothe Illg joins the family business in 2010, also as a Funeral Director.
+Kathryn Mothe Illg joins in 2010, also as a Funeral Director.
+In 2014, Boyd "Beau" L. Mothe III joins as an Embalmer and Funeral Director Intern and attends Dallas Institute of Funeral Service, graduating in the fall of 2015.

 The Mothe Funeral Homes family-owned business thrives where other family businesses have failed.
 The company's success can be attributed to its ability to combine an old-fashioned business philosophy (of personal attention, service and hands-on-approach) with sophisticated growth strategies.